 All attendees, speakers, and volunteers at our conference are required to agree to the following code of conduct and comport themselves accordingly.
 Organizers will enforce the code throughout the event.

 Anyone at any time may text or call to report violations of the code of conduct to an organizer standing by for this explicit purpose.
-The contact number is [number will be added before the conference begins].
+The contact number is [this will be filled in before the conference starts].

 Our conference is determined to provide a harassment-free and safe environment for everyone.
 We do not tolerate harassment in any form.
 Sexual language and imagery are inappropriate for any conference venue, including talks, workshops, parties, Twitter and other online media.
 Conference participants violating these rules may be expelled from the conference without a refund at the discretion of the conference organizers.